Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Methodology

-\paragraph{Problem setup.} EFN learns to \emph{nudge} the base policy by recalling a relevant past experience and adjusting the current action so that the next observation resembles “what happened next’’ in experience.
-At step $t$, the inputs are: current visual features $\mathbf{F}_t$ and the base policy’s action $\mathbf{a}_t^{(0)}$, together with a retrieved experience step $(\hat{\mathbf{F}}, \hat{\mathbf{a}}, \hat{\mathbf{F}}^{+})$ and its rollout-level instruction embedding $\ell$ (retrieval is defined in the previous subsection).
-EFN’s actor outputs a residual $\Delta\mathbf{a}_t$; the executed control is
+\textbf{Problem setup.} EFN learns to \emph{nudge} the base policy by recalling a relevant past experience and adjusting the current action so that the next observation resembles ``what happened next'' in that experience.
+At step $t$, the inputs are the current visual features $\mathbf{F}_t$ and the base policy's action $\mathbf{a}_t^{(0)}$, together with a retrieved experience step $(\hat{\mathbf{F}}, \hat{\mathbf{a}}, \hat{\mathbf{F}}^{+})$ and its rollout-level instruction embedding $\ell$ (retrieval is defined in the previous subsection).
+EFN's actor outputs a residual $\Delta\mathbf{a}_t$; the executed control is